omxhealth/drugbank-sample-apps/README.md

 # drugbank-sample-apps

-A sample application for accessing the DrugBank API with a back-end written in multiple languages.
+Ssample applications for accessing the DrugBank API with a back-end written in multiple languages.

 ## Components